 attachments, should be sent to: Mr. Eugene T. Murphy, Supervising Insurance Examiner

-- Life Bureau, New York State Insurance Department, 25 Beaver Street, New York,
+- Life Bureau, New York State Department of Financial Services, 25 One State Street, New York,

 New York 10004.

-- A duplicate original application including all applicable attachments, and a check in the amount of $10,000 made payable to "Superintendent of Insurance", should be sent to: Office of General Counsel, New York State Insurance Department, One Commerce Plaza, Albany, NY 12257.
+- A duplicate original application including all applicable attachments, and a check in the amount of $10,000 made payable to "Superintendent of Insurance", should be sent to: Office of General Counsel, New York State Department of Financial Services, One Commerce Plaza, Albany, NY 12257.

 Questions regarding the licensing of life settlement providers may be directed to Eugene Murphy at (212) 480-5041.